mechadns/mechadns.github.io/src/content/pages/about.md

 ✓ Conduct AI research as part of my postgraduate studies.

-✓ Contribute to open-source machine learning projects; I am currently contributing to an Omdena Local Chapter Project.
+✓ Contribute to open-source machine learning projects.

 ✓ Launch an independent consulting practice specializing in data science solutions.